Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/borders.md

 Add classes to an element to easily round its corners.

 {{< design-callout-alert >}}
-These border variants with **a radius css class different than `rounded` and `rounded-pill`** should not be used because they do not respect the Orange Design System specifications.
+These border variants with **a radius CSS class different than `.rounded-circle` and `.rounded-pill`** should not be used because they do not respect the Orange Design System specifications.
 {{< /design-callout-alert >}}

 {{< example >}}